AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md

 ## Configure actions

 <!--
-A Select or Premium Workfront Plan is required to use this feature.
-For more information about the various plans available, see Workfront Plans.
+<p style="padding: 2px 6px 4px 6px; color: #555555; background-color: #eeeeee; border: #dddddd 2px solid;" data-mc-conditions="QuicksilverOrClassic.Draft mode">A Select or Premium Workfront Plan is required to use this feature.
+For more information about the various plans available, see <a href="https://www.workfront.com/plans">Workfront Plans</a>.</p>
 -->

 For information about using actions in the proofing viewer, see [Use actions on proof comments](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/comment-on-a-proof/use-actions-on-comments-in-viewer.md).